xerifandtomas/miyax-gantt-js/README.md

-// Full options
+// All options
 gantt
   .element(ganttChartHtmlElement) // set the element
   .period(startGanttChart, endGanttChart) // show the period from 2023/08/01 to 2023/08/31
   .tasks(tasks) // add the tasks
-  .widthHeader('350px') // set the width of the header .withWeekDays() // show the week days .withMonthDay() // show the month day
+  .widthHeader('350px') // set the width of the header, default is 150px .withWeekDays() // show the week days .withMonthDay() // show the month day
-  .render() // render the gantt chart
+  .i18n(ES) // set the language, default is EN .render() // render the gantt chart